Terrible news this morning as WFTV is reporting a man has died in an industrial…

 In order to get ready for Walt Disney World’s golden anniversary, a lot of work needs to get done around the parks still.
 Besides the new attractions and hotels Disney is building, we also expect there to be lots of minor improvements in the parks and Disney World will be as beautiful as you’ve ever seen it.

 The Disney World closure has messed up the timelines a bit, and a lot of this work would have been done in 2020.
-Now we anticipate these improvements will get pushed to 2021 in preparation for the festivities.
+Now, these improvements will get pushed to 2021 in preparation for the festivities, and some in 2022 once it has already started.

 Walt Disney World opened on October 1, 1971, which means it is celebrating its 50th Anniversary on October 1, 2021.
 Even though we know the anniversary date, we don’t yet know when the celebration festivities are going to start.